RishaanDevz/OpenAssistant/README.md

 python chat.py --profile {filename}.json
 ```

 I've included some profiles, such as Captain Data, Jake from State Farm, and Alex the Fun Personal Assistant.
-You can create your own profiles by modifying the JSON files in the `profiles` directory.
+You can create your own profiles by modifying the JSON files.

 ## Supported Models
 OpenAssistant uses LiteLLM to support a wide range of language models.
 You can choose any model that supports function calling.
 Some examples include: